 In accordance with the Fund documents, the Supervisory Board of the Fund meets at least quarterly and at such times as the Supervisory Board or the directors of the Fund Manager deem necessary.
+The Supervisory Board declares that all of its members were independent of one another as well as in respect of the Fund and the Fund Manager.
-During the year 2016, the Supervisory Board held 4 regular meetings together with the directors of the Fund Manager.

-During these meetings the Supervisory Board has discussed a wide range of subjects including the investment strategy and investment performance, the Fund's operations and the interaction with third party service providers (e.g. depositary, custodian, fund agent, fund administrator and brokers), the principles of fund governance, compliance related matters as well as the monitoring and adherence to the investment restrictions and the Socially Responsible Investment practices and procedures of the Fund.
-During the year the Fund Manager asked the Supervisory Board for approval of one proposed investment involving a potential conflict of interest.
-The Supervisory Board reviewed the case at hand, established that all relevant procedures were adhered to and granted its approval for the investment.
-In addition the Supervisory Board has permitted the Fund Manager in one occasion to deviate from the Investment Restrictions.
+During the year 2017, the Supervisory Board held four regular in-person meetings together with the Directors of the Fund Manager.
+During these meetings the Supervisory Board discussed a wide range of subjects relevant to the Fund, its management and its investors, including the Fund's investment strategy and performance, the Fund's operations and the interactions with third party service providers (e.g. depositary, custodian, fund agent, fund administrator and brokers), the principles of fund governance, compliance related matters as well as the monitoring and adherence to the investment restrictions and the Socially Responsible Investment Practices and Procedures of the Fund.

+During the year and in line with the fund's regulations, the Fund Manager requested the Supervisory Board for approval of one proposed investment involving a potential conflict of interest.
+The Supervisory Board reviewed the case at hand together with the Directors, was able to establish that all relevant procedures were adhered to and granted its approval for the investment.
+In addition, the Supervisory Board has permitted the Fund Manager in one occasion to deviate from the Investment Restrictions.